TekToro-IIoT/invoicing-portal/replit.md

 ## Recent Changes

+- **November 2, 2025**: Added user creation functionality
+  - Implemented "Add New User" button on User Profiles page
+  - Created comprehensive user registration form with all required fields
+  - Added backend API endpoint (POST /api/admin/users) for user creation
+  - Implemented storage method with bcrypt password hashing
+  - Tested successfully: new users can be created with custom rates and roles

 - **June 29, 2025**: Updated invoice numbering system and verified data integrity
   - Changed invoice numbering to start from INV-TDS-2025-025 instead of 002
   - Modified generation logic to continue sequence from 027 for new invoices